ngs-docs/angus/snakemake_for_automation.md

-# Workflow Managaement using Snakemake
+# Workflow Management using Snakemake

 ## Objectives